What are performance phrases, and when can you use them?

 Leadership

-Here are some phrases to encourage employees that display good leadership potential:
+Here are some phrases to encourage employees who display good leadership potential:

 Negatives